Zippykitche/Nutrifit/README.md

 Project Overview

 "Nutrition for Every BMI" is a Single Page Application (SPA) that helps users calculate their Body Mass Index (BMI) and receive tailored nutrition advice based on their BMI category.
-The app provides specific meal plans for individuals who are underweight, overweight, obese, or within a normal BMI range.
+The app provides specific calorie intake for individuals who are underweight, overweight, obese, or within a normal BMI range.

 Features

 1. BMI Calculator: Users can input their weight and height to calculate their BMI.
-2. Tailored Meal Plans: The app fetches and displays nutrition plans based on the BMI category (e.g., underweight, overweight, obese, or normal).
-3. Interactivity: Users can toggle between different meal plans, view more details, and interact with the BMI calculator.
+2. Recommended calorie intake according to BMI category

 Core Technologies

 - Frontend: HTML, CSS (Bootstrap for styling), JavaScript (for interactivity and fetching data).
 - Backend: JSON Server (for simulating an API).
+- API
 Installation and Setup

 Follow these steps to set up and run the app locally: